devreplay/devreplay-pattern-generator/README.md

 ### Sample

-This repository put a part of `tensorflow/model`s' review data on `data/changes` directory.
+This repository put a part of `tensorflow/model` and `twbs/bootstrap-sass` rules on `data/changes` directory.
 Also, these data is shorter than correct data set.

 ### Use Case, and How should you set config `Option`?